The MASSIVE Survey. XVIII. Deep Wide-Field $K$-band Photometry and Local Scaling Relations for Massive Early-Type Galaxies: Size-Luminosity Relation

 One of the defining selection criteria for the MASSIVE survey is the absolute $K$-band magnitude selection, $M_K<-25.3$ mag, as measured in the 2MASS XSC.
 To extend this dynamic range, we compare with galaxies from the \atlas survey, a volume-limited sample of early-type galaxies with $M_K<-21.5$.
 MASSIVE includes galaxies out to a distance of $\sim 100$ Mpc, while \atlas includes galaxies out to 42~Mpc.
 The similarity in selection criteria makes \atlas a natural comparison sample to MASSIVE.

 A fair comparison of the relations for MASSIVE and \atlas galaxies requires consistent sets of measurements for the two surveys.
 For the half-light radii of \atlas\ galaxies, we use the values reported by \citet{Cappellari2011}, which are taken from the RC3 \citep{deVaucouleursetal1991} where available, and from 2MASS otherwise.
 The RC3 values are based primarily on $B$-band photoelectric photometry extrapolated to infinite aperture and then interpolated to find the equivalent circular aperture containing half the total light, without corrections for nearby contaminating sources. \citet{Cappellari2011} find that the RC3 values are a factor of 1.7 times larger than 2MASS on average (with a scatter of 0.11~dex) and scale the values from 2MASS for their galaxies up by a factor of 1.7.
 In order to directly compare their radii for \atlas\ galaxies with our radii for MASSIVE galaxies as measured with CFHT, we divide their radii by a factor of 1.7 and then multiply by a factor of 1.18 (see Section~\ref{sec:Re}) to agree with CFHT on average.
+Note that this procedure assumes that the same scaling relation between 2MASS and our CFHT radii holds for lower luminosity galaxies in \atlas\ that appear similar in angular size to our sample because they are more nearby.

 The $K$-band luminosities of \atlas\ galaxies are taken from 2MASS without corrections \citep{Cappellari2011}.
 We apply a constant shift of 0.29 mag to these values such that they agree with the average offset between 2MASS and our CFHT magnitudes.